 A Trust is a legal chameleon.

-At its most basic, a Trust is an agreement by a fiduciary (trustee) to hold property for the benefit of another.
-A Trust is not a separate legal entity.
+At its most basic, a trust is an agreement by a fiduciary (the trustee) to hold property for the benefit of another.
+A trust is not a separate legal entity.

-There are three players in a Trust – the settler (who establishes and sometimes funds the Trust), the Trustee (who administers the Trust) and the beneficiary (for whose benefit the Trust exists).
+There are three players in a trust – the settlor (who establishes and sometimes funds the trust), the trustee (who administers the trust) and the beneficiary (who benefits from the trust).

-Texas has a Trust Code that applies to express trusts (usually written) that contain property.
-The Code does not apply to constructive trusts (which is a remedy in a lawsuit and not technically a trust at all), resulting trusts (which apply to some situations involving real property) , business trusts (which are considered partnerships) and deeds of trust (Texas’ version of mortgages).
+Confusingly, the Trust Code does not apply to constructive trusts (which is a remedy in a lawsuit and not technically a trust at all), resulting trusts (which apply to some situations involving real property) , business trusts (which are considered partnerships) and deeds of trust (Texas’ version of mortgages).

-Most estate planning involves two types of written trusts – testamentary (contained in a will) and living.
+Most estate planning involves two types of written trusts – testamentary (contained in a will) and living (contained in a separate document).
 The living trusts are divided into two other categories – revocable and irrevocable.

 A trust is a very good tool for estate planning.
 It may not be the final answer, but it should at least be discussed when you are creating your estate plan.